-An education from a paralegal school is a great way to launch a career and begin assisting lawyers with preparing for trials, hearings, and corporate meetings.
-In addition to working for law firms, paralegals often provide assistance to legal and finance departments in large corporations as well as nonprofit and government organizations.
+An education from a paralegal school is a great way to launch a career assisting lawyers with preparing for trials, hearings, and corporate meetings.
+In addition to working for law firms, paralegals often provide assistance to the legal and finance departments in large corporations as well as nonprofit and government organizations.

 People interested in becoming a paralegal may take one of several paths.
 The most common way to become a paralegal is through a paralegal associate’s degree program.
 More than 1,000 colleges, universities, law schools, and proprietary schools offer paralegal studies programs and we feature top accredited paralegal programs to help you find the right school.
 If you already have a college degree, you might want to pursue paralegal certification.
-Beyond formal paralegal training, paralegals must have a variety of office and “people” skills.
+Beyond formal paralegal training, paralegals must have a variety of office and communication skills.
 They must exhibit attention to detail, be able to research and report on topics, understand legal terminology, and participate in continuing legal and paralegal education.
-Criminal Justice Degree Schools has a page featuring paralegal career, salary and job prospect information as well as a series of paralegal career articles if you would like more information prior to requesting free information from a few schools.
+Criminal Justice Degree Schools features paralegal career, salary, and job growth information as well as a series of paralegal career articles.

-Becoming a paralegal can be a good fit for those who have a strong interest in the legal field but don’t care for the intense training or testing required to become a lawyer.
-A paralegal is, basically, an assistant to a lawyer.
-In the U.S., a paralegal is not considered an officer of the court and cannot offer representation for legal services under any circumstances.
-On the same token, paralegals are not subjected to the same rules of conduct by which lawyers are held accountable to.
+Becoming a paralegal can be a good fit for those who have a strong interest in the legal field but do not want to pursue the intense training and testing required to become a lawyer.
+In the US, a paralegal is not considered an officer of the court and cannot offer representation for legal services under any circumstances.

-First, if you are interested in how to become a paralegal, you should research our paralegal degree and career information.
+If you are interested in how to become a paralegal, first you should research paralegal degree options and career information.

-Third, you can and should get free information from a guidance counselor at a school offering paralegal or criminal justice degrees.
-You can pose questions and review free career materials they will quickly send you.
+Third, you can and should get free information from a career advisor at a school offering paralegal or criminal justice degrees.
+You can pose questions and review free career materials before committing to a program.

-Fourth, you can narrow your focus if possible although you can pursue a general criminal degree.
-The law itself covers a wide range of subjects, from criminal law to corporate law, from patent and copyright laws to estates and wills.
+Fourth, you can narrow your legal focus.
+Although you can pursue a general paralegal degree, the law covers a wide range of subjects, from criminal law to corporate law, from patent and copyright laws to estates and wills.
 Since most lawyers specialize in one or two areas of law, specialized training can be an asset when seeking employment.
-Depending on the topics that you find most interesting, you will have a number of options within each of these fields to pursue.
+Depending on the topics that you find most interesting, you will have a number of education options within each of these fields to pursue.

-Fifth, you should decide if you want to go to school full time or while working.
-The great news is that you can continue to work while pursuing your Paralegal career as many schools have part-time evening and weekend programs as well as online paralegal degrees to make getting a degree easier and to fit your work and family schedule.
+Fifth, you should decide if you want to go to school full-time or part-time.
+The great news is that you can continue to work while pursuing your paralegal career as many schools have part-time evening and weekend programs as well as online paralegal degrees that can make getting a degree easier while fitting with your work and family schedule.

-Finally, be certain that the college or university you choose is accredited as all listed on this site are.
-In just a few quick minutes, you can review all you need on this site and request free, no obligation information that can get you started toward a new and rewarding career as a Paralegal.
+Finally, be certain that the college or university you choose is regionally accredited.
+In just a few quick minutes, you can review the information you need on this site and request free, no-obligation information that can get you started toward a new and rewarding career as a paralegal.